acarrasco/about/alejandro_readme.md

-# Alejandro Carrasco's README
+# Alejandro's README

-## Welcome to the team!
+## Welcome to the team

 If you are reading this the chances are that you've just joined my team, so welcome!

 An engineering team is like a *band of brothers (and sisters)*, we are going to spend **a lot** of time together.
-Some of that time will be awesome (we will achieve amazing engineering feats, celebrate our wins, goof around, etc.), and there will be hard times too (debugging horrible legacy code, fixing outages in production, missing deadlines, etc.) but the important thing is we get each others' backs and we stick together.
+Some of that time will be awesome (we will achieve amazing engineering feats, celebrate our wins, goof around, etc.), and there will be hard times too (debugging horrible legacy code, fixing outages in production, getting in rabbit holes, etc.) but the important thing is we stick together and get each others' backs.

 ## Who I am